pd3f/pd3f-dataset-bmjv/README.md

 Dataset of (mostly German) PDFs used to develop [pd3f](https://github.com/pd3f).

-This repository contains the code to scrape and download the PDFs.
-The can be downloaded here: <https://data.jfilter.de/nlp/pd3f/bmjv_v1.zip>.
+This repository contains the code to scrape and download some public documents (PDFs).
+The can files be downloaded here: <https://data.jfilter.de/nlp/pd3f/bmjv_v1.zip>.

 ## Origin of the Dataset